 First, let’s look at the ingredient list.
 To make your job easier and help you make right choices, here is a list of ingredients that contain FODMAPs and that can be found in certain foods:

+N.B.
 Also bear in mind that the earlier an ingredient appears in the list of ingredients, the greater will be its amount in the food; and vice versa, if an ingredient appears at the end of the ingredient list, its presence in the product will be much less.
+Processed meats and fast food are often high in FODMAPs.